-Immigrants from Africa who actually live in Spain speak openly about the ritual of female genital mutilation.
-Their opposed opinions and realities, reveal the complexity of this controversial issue, in which the limits of human rights and cultural heritage are intersected.
+Immigrants from Africa who now live in Spain speak openly about the ritual of female genital mutilation.
+Their opposed opinions and realities reveal the complexity of this controversial issue, in which the limits of human rights and cultural heritage are intersected.

 Doing this film was of big importance for me, as a director and as a woman.
-My intention from the very beginning was to avoid any simplified vision of the issue, and try to undestrand and reveal its complexed nature.
-For that reason I tried to leave my western way of thinking aside and to offer the protagonists the time and the space to talk about the issue openly, without feeling judged.
-Them, immigrants from Africa, coming from tribes that practice female genital mutilation to every girl, are actually living in Spain, in Europe, where this practice is illegal and it’s considered a clear violation of the human rights.
-They are in the center of the debate of two different cultures, and through their thoughts and experiences we can have a glimpse on today’s situation, on the numerous factors that are involved and on the social forces that make this issue continue for so long.
+My intention from the very beginning was to avoid any simplified vision of the issue, and try to understand and reveal its complex nature.
+For that reason, I tried to put my western way of thinking aside and to offer the protagonists the time and the space to talk about the issue openly, without feeling judged.
+Them, the immigrants from Africa, coming from tribes that practice female genital mutilation on every girl, are actually living in Spain, in Europe, where this practice is illegal and considered a clear violation of human rights.
+They are at the center of a debate of two different cultures, and through their thoughts and experiences, we have a glimpse on today’s situation, on the numerous factors that are involved, and on the social forces that make this issue continue for so long.